LennartFr/alf20191ibmbc/HL BYFA.md

 With the pre-reqs in place we are ready to download the Hyperledger Fabric code: curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0

-curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0  creates directory fabric-samples
+curl -sSL http://bit.ly/2ysbOFE | bash -s 1.3.0  creates the directory fabric-samples

 hyperledger/fabric-ca
 hyperledger/fabric-zookeeper